MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 1. Create and configure an environment in Power Platform admin center
 1. Select environment configured for SAP Integration in Power Apps
 1. Set up and manage connections in Power Apps
+1. Add complex API function details to SAP ERP connector
 1. Download and import the SAP Integration solution

 ### Install on-premises data gateway

+The SAP Integration requires that an on-premises data gateway be set up.
+To learn about installing on-premises data gateway, see [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

 [Sign in to the Azure portal](http://www.portal.azure.com) to set up an on-premises data gateway.

-To learn about installing on-premises data gateway, see [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

-While setting up on-premises data gateway for SAP integration, ensure that you review the following considerations:
+While setting up the on-premises data gateway for SAP integration, ensure that you review the following considerations:

 - Provision a new Windows Virtual Machine that meets the [recommended requirements](/data-integration/gateway/service-gateway-install#recommended).